sophierain/contract2game/README.md

 non neighbor upstream/dependant pairs, also dependant preconditions that have multiple upstream behaviours.

-we are looking for constraints on the local variables of the upstream that will make the dependant pc always true (or false?). we can find the variables that will be in these constraints by walking back up the dependency graph. e.g. we have 1.x = g.msg.sender, we look for the update involving 1.x in the constraints of f, we 1.x = f.a, since f.a is local to f, we're done.
+we are looking for constraints on the local variables of the upstream that will make the dependant pc always true (or false?). we can find the variables that will be in these constraints by walking back up the dependency graph. e.g. we have 1.x = g.msg.sender, we look for the update involving 1.x in the constraints of f, e.g. 1.x = f.a, since f.a is local to f, we're done.

 now we have two cases to consider: